akinsho/bufferline.nvim/README.md

 If the contrast in your colour scheme is too high, think an all black colour scheme, this plugin won't create a nice tabline.

-## Why another buffer line plugin?

-1. I was looking for an excuse to play with **lua** and learn to create a plugin with it for Neovim.
-2. I wanted to add some tweaks to my buffer line and didn't want to figure out a bunch of `vimscript` in some other plugin.

-### Why make it public rather than as part of your `init.vim`?

-🤷 figured someone else might like the aesthetic.
-Don't make me regret this...

-## Non-goals 🙏

-- Appeal to every single person's tastes.
-This plugin is opinionated about how the tabline looks, it's unlikely to please everyone, I don't want to try and support a bunch of different appearances.
-- Supporting vim please don't ask.
-The whole point was to create a lua plugin.
-If vim ends up supporting lua in the _same_ way then maybe.
-- Add every possible feature under the sun ☀, to appease everybody.
-- Create and maintain a monolith 😓.

 ## Todo

 - [ ] Write nvim help docs